 What Should I Teach Kids About Money?

-- Ability to tender money and make change.
+- How to use money and make change

-You can teach your kids about money as soon as they learn not to put it in their mouth—something my wife and I have avoided so far with our one year old, but only because we don’t carry physical money.
+You can teach your kids about money as soon as they learn not to put it in their mouth.
+(Something my wife and I have avoided so far with our 2-year-old, but only because we don’t carry physical money.)

 When Can I Teach Kids About Money?

-Teaching kids about money starts as early as being able to walk and reach up to grab something off the coffee table or counter.
+Learning about money—how to budget it, save it, spend it and invest it—starts early.
+You can teach your kids about money as soon as they’re able to walk and reach up to grab something off the coffee table or counter.

-Learning about money, how to budget it, save it, spend it, and invest it starts early.
-They’ll quickly need help understanding it through useful lessons, good money habits, and seeing how you go about doing these same tasks.
+They’ll quickly need help understanding money through useful lessons, good money habits and seeing how you go about doing these same tasks.

 1. Teach Your Kids Their Money ABCs